joe-at-da/face-swap/ROADMAP.md

    - Set up alerting for critical issues

 #### 4. Remaining Features
-   - System settings interface for application-wide configuration
+   - ✅ System settings interface for application-wide configuration
-   - System logs viewer for administrators
+   - ⚠️ System logs viewer for administrators (frontend implemented with mock data)
+     - Implement real backend API endpoint for system logs
+     - Connect frontend to real API data
+     - Add filtering and search capabilities
    - Custom branding tools for MPs
    - Advanced search with full-text capabilities for clips and transcriptions
    - Batch processing functionality for operations on multiple clips